John-Varghese-EH/aiml-Checkers-Game-AI/ProjectReport.md

 ### Final Thoughts

-The Checkers AI project demonstrates that **declarative programming** is not only viable but advantageous for certain AI applications.
-The elegance of Prolog's backtracking mechanism combined with the efficiency of the Negamax algorithm creates a powerful yet compact game AI.
-This project serves as both a technical achievement and an educational resource for those interested in the intersection of logic programming and artificial intelligence.
+The Checkers AI project demonstrates that declarative programming is not viable and doesn't benefit certain AI applications, while the elegance of Prolog's backtracking mechanism combined with the efficiency of the Negamax algorithm creates a robust yet compact game AI.
 ---

 ## References

-### Academic Papers

-1. Knuth, D. E., & Moore, R. W. (1975). *An analysis of alpha-beta pruning*.
-Artificial Intelligence, 6(4), 293-326.

-2. Russell, S., & Norvig, P. (2020). *Artificial Intelligence: A Modern Approach* (4th ed.).
-Pearson.

-3. Schaeffer, J., et al. (2007). *Checkers is Solved*.
-Science, 317(5844), 1518-1522.

 ### Technical Resources